Flawless Physio Logo

 Adductor Stretch

-Stand with your feet wide apart and toes pointing forwards.
+Stand with your feet wide apart and toes pointing forward.
 Shift your weight towards one leg and let that knee bend.
 Kee the other leg straight at the knee and feel the stretch along the inside of your thigh.

 Can You Walk with a Torn LCL?

-Walking can be painful during the acute phase of any LCL injury.
+Walking can be painful during the acute phase of the injury.
 In a grade 1 LCL injury, walking after the initial few days or week, can be helpful to keep mobility in the knee.
 Some people find it more comfortable to wear some elasticated tape like Kinesio tape, or wearing a compression sleeve.

 Read more about recommended braces in our related article: Knee Brace for LCL Injury